Switchbot-Nova/eniris-hacs/README.md

+# ⚠️ Warning: Community Integration – Not Officially Supported by Eniris

+This integration is open-source and **not part of official Eniris support**.
+If you need help, please [create an issue on GitHub](https://github.com/Switchbot-Nova/eniris-hacs/issues). **Do not contact Eniris support for issues with this integration; tickets made at eniris.io will be closed without notice.**

 # Eniris HACS Integration

 This is a custom Home Assistant integration for Eniris energy monitoring devices, including hybrid inverters, batteries, power meters, and solar optimizers.
 It allows you to monitor real-time and historical energy data from your Eniris-connected devices directly in Home Assistant.

+> **Note:**
+> If you have multiple controllers linked to your Eniris account, you should create a separate Eniris account for each controller to use with this Home Assistant integration.
+If you use your main account, the integration will add all devices from all controllers.

 ## Features
 - Automatic device discovery (hybrid inverter, battery, power meter, solar optimizer)